What's the Weather Like in Iceland in October?

 For more info, make sure to read all about the best places to see the Northern Lights in Iceland.

-Visibility of Northern lights in October
+Visibility of Northern Lights in October

-In Iceland, witnessing the enchanting Northern Lights, also known as Aurora Borealis, is a topmost objective for many.
+In Iceland, witnessing the enchanting Northern Lights, also known as the Aurora Borealis, is a topmost objective for many.
 October proves to be an ideal month to satisfy this curiosity.

 The elusive Northern Lights become visible once the Icelandic skies are dark enough for several hours.
 October fits the criteria perfectly with an average of 15 hours of darkness, the skies finally getting dark enough for the lights to be visible.